ClementNerma/Rave/docs/hybrid.md

  * @throws ErrorType2 If the integer is equal to 0
- * @returns The double value of the provided integer */ func double (num: int) : int throws ErrorType1, ErrorType2 {
+ * @returns The double value of the provided integer */ fn double (num: int) : int throws ErrorType1, ErrorType2 {
   throw new ErrorType1('Integer is negative') if num < 0;
   throw new ErrorType2('Integer is zero') if num == 0;
   return num * 2;